hyrmn/NancyIntro/01_routing_and_testing/README.md

 including injecting in mocks, stubs or test doubles, depending on your poison.
 We'll gloss over the bootstrapper stuff for now; just know that its core to configuring Nancy.
 Since we're just using Nancy's defaults, we'll just use the default bootstrapper.

-The Browser object isn't actually making HTTP calls.
-Rather, it's calling into Nancy at the same point our host container would hand off a request.
-This makes it very fast, and just as useful (assuming you're not trying to use unit tests to troubleshoot network problems!)
+The Browser object provides a great way to wire up your application for testing, convenience methods for handling both requests and responses, as well as an interface to CsQuery for easily testing returned content.

 ```csharp
 public class HomeModuleTests